djbristow/RAILS/isrs/README.md

-# isub
+# isrs
 &copy; David Bristow, 2019

-IoT Subscriber is a Express application that subscribes to messages from ths MQTT Broker and sends them to a MEVN web application using web sockets.
+IoT Subscriber is a Express application that subscribes to RFID messages from the MQTT Broker and sends them to a MEVN web application using web sockets.
 This application uses port 3005.

 ## Version
-* 1.0.1
+* 1.0.2

 ## License